Android 7.0 Nougat Updates For Samsung Galaxy S7, S7 Edge, S6 Family, Galaxy Note 5, Huawei Honor 8, LG G5 & Sony Xperia Z5

 “The Nougat update, in the form of build number 32.3.A.0.372, started to roll earlier in the week, but is now nowhere to be found on Sony’s servers,” Xperia Blog noted.
 “We have received various reports of the update disappearing for people, where it was previously available,” the publication added.

-The temporary suspension of the Nougat firmware update’s release was later confirmed by Sony, which provided the following statement citing the reasons.
+The temporary suspension of the Nougat firmware update’s release was later confirmed by Sony, which provided the following statement citing the reasons for doing so.

 “We were made aware of reports from some users experiencing inconsistencies related to audio playback via third-party apps and SD card encrypted data read performance, after upgrading to Android 7.0, Nougat.
 We’ve identified the root cause and are aiming to provide corrective firmware and re-commence the rollout as soon as possible.”